qatrackplus/qatrackplus/docs/install/win.rst

 crash, we will run QATrack+ with a CherryPy server installed as a Windows service (running on port 8080, see note below if you need to change the port).

+Open a new PowerShell window *with Administrator privileges* (right click on PowerShell and click "Run as Administrator") and run the following commands:

 .. code-block:: console

+    cd C:\deploy
+    .\venvs\qatrack31\Scripts\Activate.ps1
+    cd qatrackplus
     cp deploy\win\QATrack3CherryPyService.py .
     python QATrack3CherryPyService.py --startup=auto install
     python QATrack3CherryPyService.py start

+Open the Windows Services dialog and confirm the `QATrack 031 CherryPy Service` is installed and has a status of `Running`.
+Next open a browser on the server and navigate to http://localhost:8080/ and ensure you see a plain login form there (it won't look like this once we're finished!).
+If not, check the `logs\cherry_py_err.log` file for any errors.

 Your QATrack+ installation is now installed as a Windows Service running on port 8080 (see note below).
 You may also wish to configure the service to